Evaniopc/Evaniopc/README.md

 ## Olá, my friends 🤟

-- 🌱 Eu estou aprendento Python
+- 🌱 Eu estou aprendendo Python

 <!--
 **Evaniopc/Evaniopc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.